 The company had its first corporate acquisition in 1999, BordenKircher Electric in Coshocton.
 It is now Hilscher-Clarke’s south office.

 In 2002, State Electrical Engineering Company, LLC was formed as the first additional operating company of Hilscher-Clarke.
 It offers complete design and engineering services to clients.

 In 2007, William Henne retired as president and Scott Goodspeed became president and chief operating officer.
 Ron Becker, professional engineer and employee of Hilscher-Clarke since 1985, continued his role as CEO.
 Barbara Zwick was named chief financial officer and treasurer of the board.

 2014 began with the updating of our succession planning milestones, along with the introduction of two vice presidents (Steven Chumney, VP of commercial operations and John Fether, VP of industrial operations).

-In 2016, we celebrate 100 years of excellence in electrical contracting.
+In 2016, we celebrated 100 years of excellence in electrical contracting.

 In 2017, former CEO Ron Becker moved into the Chairman role and remained on the Hilscher-Clarke Board of Directors.
 He was succeeded as CEO by Scott Goodspeed, who previously served as president and COO since 2007.
 John Fether was named VP of Operations.
 We also expanded our industrial and commercial business with the opening of a new office in Akron, led by 21-year company veteran Chuck Dulcie.